sjoertvv/manyTDE/README.md

 ## Paper
 This repository containts the data that was used in [Mummery, van Velzen et al. 2023](https://ui.adsabs.harvard.edu/abs/2023arXiv230808255M/abstract).
 Please cite this paper if you use these products.

-## Catalog
+## Catalogue
-The main catalog is stored in a Python pickle file.
+The main catalogue is stored in a Python pickle file.
 A script to read and reproduce some key figures from the paper is provided.
-We split the catalogs into those TDEs with and without measured plateaus for convinience.
+We split the catalogues into those TDEs with and without measured plateaus for convinience.

 `>> python3 read_catalog_and_plot.py`